Dendrelaphis punctulatus: Behaviour

 When D. punctulatus is near water it often looks for long grass, blending in to hide while watching for its prey to come to nearby rocks or banks to bask or play.
 It will also enter house gardens that have fountains or ponds surrounded by long grass or shrubs.
 It is active during the day, and rests at night in hollow trees, logs, foliage, or rock crevices.
 It is often found resting in trees; hence the name "tree snake".

 Feeding

 Frogs, water skinks, and small reptiles and their eggs form a large part of the common tree snake's diet, but it will also eat small fish, mammals, geckos, and turtle hatchlings.

 Reproduction

 An oviparous species, the common tree snake lays 5–12 elongated eggs per clutch.

 Defensive behaviour

-Although D. punctulatus is essentially harmless to humans, it will defend itself by producing a horrible odour from its cloaca, and may bite.
+Although D. punctulatus is essentially harmless to humans, it will defend itself by producing an odour from its cloaca, and may bite.
 Sometimes when approached, the snake inflates its body and neck to make itself seem larger, a tactic sometimes used to scare predators.
 Generally, however, the green tree snake in the wild will make a quick escape when it feels threatened.